MortenHarding/docker-vms/README.md

 ```

-The above lists the possible software you can select to install.
+The above list shows the possible software you can select to install.
 In this guide, it is only the following 3 options that are installed.

 - OpenVMS library